-Using UPnP under Windows XP -To access or manage the switch with the aid of UPnP under Windows XP, open My Network Places in the Explore file manager.
-An entry will appear in the list of discovered devices.
+Using UPnP under Windows XP - To access or manage the switch with the aid of UPnP under Windows XP, open My Network Places in the Explore file manager.
+An entry for "GEP-570" will appear in the list of discovered devices.
 Double-click on this entry to access the switch's web management interface.
 Or right-click on the entry and select "Properties" to display a list of device attributes advertised through UPnP.

-Configuration \ UPnP
+Advanced Configuration, UPnP